edwardlavender/Tools4ETS/README.md

 <!-- badges: end -->

-`Tools4ETS` is an R package which provides tools for ecological timeseries.
-This includes (1) data exploration, (2) timeseries processing and (3) simulations to guide model-based ecological inference. `Tools4ETS` was motivated by analyses of new new, high-resolution depth timeseries for a Critically Endangered elasmobranch.
+`Tools4ETS` is an `R` package which provides tools for ecological timeseries.
+This includes data exploration, timeseries processing, the computation of simple statistics from timeseries or models of timeseries and simulations to guide model-based ecological inference. `Tools4ETS` was motivated by analyses of new, high-resolution depth timeseries for a Critically Endangered elasmobranch.

 ## Installation